0xfabiof/reunioes/README.md

 XSL Script that converts XML files describing Meetings (Political) to fully graphical formatted webpages (html + stylesheet)

-Project done for the course of Structured Documents Processing, in the Master's in Information Security.
+Project done for the course of Structured Documents Processing, of the Master's in Information Security.

 Lecturer: Prof. José Paulo Leal